Light After Life

 The prince’s admiration for Van der Post—a South African teacher and clairvoyant—stretches back decades, and has influenced his environmentalism and his belief in a personal, spiritual connection with nature.
 These interests are so pronounced that poet Kathleen Raine nicknamed Charles her “philosopher king.”
 According to Smith, over the years Charles professed an interest in faith healing, parapsychology, and dream interpretation.
 Smith writes:

-[Only admins are allowed to see this image] A favorite healer was Ted Fricker, who impressed the prince with his accounts of communication with the spiritual “other world.”…One evanescent influence in the prince’s life at the end of the 1970s was Zoe Sallis, an Anglo-Indian actress in her late thirties who had been the mistress of film director John Huston.
+Royals and the Spirit World 2633593402 A favorite healer was Ted Fricker, who impressed the prince with his accounts of communication with the spiritual “other world.”…One evanescent influence in the prince’s life at the end of the 1970s was Zoe Sallis, an Anglo-Indian actress in her late thirties who had been the mistress of film director John Huston.
 She was a Buddhist proselytizer who browbeat the prince’s advisers until Charles agreed to meet her….
 Sallis encouraged Charles to believe in reincarnation, with its progress of the soul from past lives into new lives based on the quality of one’s moral and spiritual path.
 Charles saw no incompatibility between the transmigration of souls and his Christian beliefs.

 According to Smith, palace officials were at one point frustrated by what they call the prince’s “guru problem.”
 His progressive religious attitudes and interest in Islam, Hinduism, and Catholicism have also reportedly angered the Anglican Church.